CristianLazoQuispe/project-covid-detection-utec/README.md

 ## 1. Detection dataset

 In this study, we used chest x-ray images obtained from several sources.
 Initially we collected x-ray images consider anteroposterior (AP) and posteroanterior (PA) projections, but for classification models only PA images were used.
 The new dataset that contains 12027 images between COVID-19, NORMAL and NO_COVID (Fig. 1), was divided into AP and PA projection.
+Our dataset is available here https://drive.google.com/file/d/1CmrRt4Uyl3lGTgYKMWkouzfGPU_W47Nj/view?usp=sharing.

 <p align="center">
     <img src="RESOURCES/images/dataset1.jpeg"